francescovallone/serinus/.website/modules.md

   @override
   Future<DynamicModule> registerAsync(ApplicationConfig config) async {
-    // Register controllers, providers, and other modules asynchronously based on the current module's ontrollers, providers and so on. return DynamicModule(providers: [...providers, yourAnotherProvider],);
+    // Register controllers, providers, and other modules asynchronously based on the current module's controllers, providers and so on. return DynamicModule(providers: [...providers, yourAnotherProvider],);
   }
 }